BChow5/Assignment1/README.md

 <br>

 What does this code mean?
-* `list`: Displays a list of all the saved authentication contexts
+* `list`: Displays a list of all the saved authentications
-* `switch`: Switch between different authentication contexts
+* `switch`: Switch between different authentications
 <br>

 ### Validate that doctl is working